NannyML/nannyml/docs/how_it_works/performance_estimation.rst

       tuning is done with flaml [6]_.
 The user can specify configuration of hyperparameter tuning.
 See details in the :ref:`turorial<regression-performance-estimation>`.

-    * One of the most important hyperparameters is the loss function, by default LGBM uses squared error (L2) metric.
+    * One of the most important hyperparameters is the loss function.
+By default LGBM uses squared error (L2) metric.
-      Absolute error (L1) is worth consideration when the user expects more stable error estimation (i.e. less sensitive to large :term:`child model` errors).
+      Absolute error (L1) is worth consideration when the user expects more stable loss estimation (i.e. less sensitive to large :term:`child model` errors).
 This is relevant for both - :term:`nanny model` hyperparameters and hyperparameter tuning configuration.